iamonesmo/meetup-demo/README.md

 # Second React Tutorial Project

-getting the hang of React
+getting the hang of React,
+and Firebase

 # ..
-simple SPA app that allows users to add meetups, and favorite them
+simple SPA app that allows users to add meetups, and favorite them.
+With Firebase for storage and hosting

 # Demo
 https://meetup-react-demo.web.app